VoxxxelAR/ARVoxelKit/README.md

 }
 ```

-4. You can add/remove voxels by calling:
+4. You can add/remove voxels by calling manager methods:
 ``` swift
 public func add(new voxel: VKVoxelNode) public func add(new voxel: VKVoxelNode, to otherVoxel: VKVoxelNode, face: VKVoxelFace)